What are the Different Wood Flooring Grades?Written by: Yarl Christie

 Select Grade Wood Finish

 The second highest wood grade, Select floors are very similar to Prime grade floors.
-This is because they largely contain Prime grade planks, mixed with other planks which feature small imperfections.
+This is because they largely contain Prime grade planks, mixed with other planks that feature small imperfections.
 They provide a little more shading and sap wood, and each pack tends to differ very slightly from the next.
 These floors are also sometimes referred to as ABC grade.

 Natural Grade Wood Finish

 Natural grade floors benefit from a beautiful, authentic design.
 They feature knots, sap wood and a greater variety of shading.
-You’ll find these floors boast a lot of character, though some will appear smoother than others.
+You will find these floors boast a lot of character, though some will appear smoother than others.
 This is because the manufacturer will sometimes use a wood filler to repair any holes which naturally occur in the wood.
 This grade is also referred to as ABCD.